openstack/charm-deployment-guide/deploy-guide/source/ops-unseal-vault.rst

    It can take a few minutes for the "ready" status to appear.
 To expedite, force a status update: ``juju run -u vault/0 hooks/update-status``.

-For a Vault cluster the output should look similar to:
+For multiple vault units, repeat the procedure by using a different value each time for ``VAULT_ADDR``.
+For a three-member Vault cluster the output should look similar to:

 .. code-block:: console